 The icons are a nice touch considering they work with mobile user experience.
-I also like the simplicity and the subtle light glow in the background that gives it a little more depth that just having a black background.
+I also like the simplicity and the subtle light glow in the background that gives it a little more depth than just having a black background.

 15. Chuck Barrett

-I think when I look at this, I immediately get an idea for what kind of style of fashion will be on the future website with the black and white photo.
+I think when I look at this, I immediately get an idea of what kind of style of fashion will be on the future website with the black and white photo.
 I also like the idea of having the icons in grayscale, which goes with the photo, and how, when you hover over them, they change to colored.

 16. Jon Ward